Use these simple tips for reading old handwriting in those genealogy documents and find your ancestors in the records.

 6. Practice, Practice, Practice!

-Don’t throw up your hands in despair when you find those hard to read documents for your ancestors.
-Just like learning to find your ancestor’s records, reading old handwriting is a skill that come with practice.
+The next time you come across a difficult to read document, don’t throw up your hands in despair.
+Just like learning to find your ancestor’s records, reading old handwriting is a skill that comes with practice.
 You CAN do this!

 Add these tips and resources to your genealogy toolbox and you are on your way to understanding your ancestors better!